jean-pierreBoth/gsearch/README.md

 ## Sketching of genomes/tohnsw

-The objective is to use the Jaccard index as an accurate proxy of mutation rate or Average Nucleitide Identity(ANI) According to equation:
+The objective is to use the Jaccard index as an accurate proxy of mutation rate or Average Nucleitide Identity(ANI) or Average Amino Acide Identity (AAI) According to equation:
 $$ANI=1+\frac{1}{k}log\frac{2*J}{1+J}$$

 where J is Jaccard-like index (e.g. Jp from ProbMinHash or J from SuperMinHash or SetSketch, see below) and k is k-mer size.